spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create-a-route.md

 This guide will show the process of creation of the API endpoint using a custom route.

-Let’s say we have a Storefront module named `FooApi` where we want to have a new backend API endpoint `/foo/bar` with GET and POST methods.
+Let's say we have a Storefront module named `FooApi` where we want to have a new backend API endpoint `/foo/bar` with GET and POST methods.

 1\.
 Create a `FooBarController` with the action:
 `\Pyz\Glue\FooApi\Controller\FooBarController`